 What Is a Life Plan Community?

 To be considered a Life Plan Community, residents must be offered more than one level of care on location, be provided an active lifestyle, and have the opportunity to give back.

 What About Baptist Retirement Homes?

-Whether we call it a CCRC or a Life Plan Community, Baptist Retirement Homes offers two communities — Brookridge and Taylor Glen — in the truest sense, attracting an inclusive and vibrant population of neighbors who share an appreciation for living well and a passion for doing good.
+Baptist Retirement Homes offers two of the best Life Plan Communities — Brookridge and Taylor Glen — in the truest sense, attracting an inclusive and vibrant population of neighbors who share an appreciation for living well and a passion for doing good.